okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 You can automatically link external IdP accounts to Okta accounts when the user signs in using the external IdP.
 If **Account Link Policy** is set to automatic (`AUTO`), Okta searches the Universal Directory for a user's profile to link.
 The user profile is found when the **IdP username** value (email) passed by the IdP matches the **Match against** value (username).
 See [Account Linking and JIT Provisioning](/docs/concepts/identity-providers/#account-linking-and-just-in-time-provisioning).

-To remove an existing account link or validate account linking on every sign in, Okta recommends that you make a `DELETE` call to the `/api/v1/idps/${idpId}/users/${userId}` [endpoint](/docs/reference/api/idps/#unlink-user-from-idp) to remove the link between the Okta user and the IdP user before authentication.
+To remove an existing account link or validate account linking with every sign-in flow, Okta recommends that you make a `DELETE` call to the `/api/v1/idps/${idpId}/users/${userId}` [endpoint](/docs/reference/api/idps/#unlink-user-from-idp) to remove the link between the Okta user and the IdP user before authentication.

 If **Account Link Policy** is disabled, no account linking occurs.
 You can manually create an account link without a transaction by making a `POST` call to the `/api/v1/idps/${idps}/users/${userId}` [endpoint](/docs/reference/api/idps/#link-a-user-to-a-social-provider-without-a-transaction).

 See [Add an Identity Provider](/docs/reference/api/idps/#add-identity-provider) for API examples of account-linking JSON payloads.

-For security best practices, consider disabling account linking after all existing users from the external IdP signed in to your Okta org.
-At this point, all links were created.
-After you disable linking and JIT provisioning is enabled, Okta adds new users that are created in the external IdP.
+For security best practices, consider disabling account linking after all existing users from the external IdP have signed in to your Okta org.
+At this point, all links have been created.
+After you disable linking, and JIT provisioning is enabled, Okta adds new users that are created in the external IdP.

 ## Test the integration